-Figure 6 demonstrates that gendered migration flows to the United Arab Emirates are different from those to Saudi, despite the regional proximity of these two Gulf States (see also Table A2 for absolute numbers).
+Figure 6 demonstrates that gendered migration flows to the United Arab Emirates are different from those to Saudi Arabia, despite the regional proximity of these two Gulf States (see also Appendix Table A1, panel 2 for absolute numbers).
 Migration flows to the UAE from the Philippines and India were consistently heavily men predominant throughout the period, despite the large flows of women from India apparent in Figures 1-4.
-Migrant flows to the UAE from Oman, Bangladesh and Indonesia -also not feminized - oscillate between heavily men predominant and men predominant.
+Migrant flows to the UAE from Oman, Bangladesh, and Indonesia-also not feminized-oscillate between heavily men predominant and men predominant.
 This is likely due to the overwhelming demand for migrant construction and professional workers, typically men, to the UAE.
 Yet, women may also be migrating for care; Bangladesh and Indonesia have been major sources of care labor (Heyzer et al. 1994; Momsen 2003; Oishi 2005).
-Women's migration flows for these countries were greatest in the 1970s, with decreased flows linked to governmental migration bans (Table A2).
+Women's migration flows for these countries were greatest in the 1970s, with decreased flows linked to governmental migration bans (Appendix Table A1, panel 2).
 Contrary to existing literature (Gamburd 2000), women's migration flows from Sri Lanka were heavily men predominant in the 1960s.
 While they became men predominant, and gender balanced in subsequent periods, the flows of Sri Lankan women migrating to the UAE decreased after the 1970s.
-The demand for construction work may obscure the extent to which women may be migrating, often in large numbers, to provide care to wealthier families in other countries.
-Pakistani migration flows in the 1970s and 1980s included more women than men, an unexpected trend given the governments' prohibition of migration for domestic work, and may signal family migration.
+The demand for construction work might obscure the extent to which women are migrating, often in large numbers, to provide care to wealthier families in other countries.
+Pakistani migration flows in the 1970s and 1980s